 At some points, I would end up cornered during a puzzle sequence and end up having to return after having him disappear.
 For as scary as Mr. X is, he is also a nuisance when trying to progress the story.
 Unlike regular zombies, who aren’t able to pass through rooms, this monstrosity goes wherever he wants to go and has no qualms going through walls to get to you.

-Overall, this is one of the best remakes of any game.
-Capcom has done fine work to update an iconic classic for a new generation.
+Capcom has done fine work to update an iconic classic like Resident Evil 2 for a new generation.
 In fact, this is a fine return to form for the series and horror games in general.
-Once more, Resident Evil found it’s footing and propels the series to highs that have been missing for some time.
-Resident Evil 2 has always had the best moments in the series and plays to the strengths the franchise excels at.
+Once more, Resident Evil found its footing and propels the series to highs that have been missing for some time.
+Resident Evil 2 has always had the best moments in the series and plays to the strengths at which the franchise excels.
 Going all-in on the horror serves a purpose and propels the series forward, the action takes a backseat to tense encounters with zombies and monsters out to kill you.
 Whether this is the tenth time or the first time you’re experiencing this game, you won’t be disappointed with this wonderful remake of one of the most iconic games of all time.